iceljj/Angular-Components/README.md

 This will compile your project and store the build artifacts in the `dist/` directory.
 By default, the production build optimizes your application for performance and speed.

+## GitHub Pages Deployment

+To deploy the application to GitHub Pages, the project is configured with a GitHub Actions workflow.

+The deployment will automatically occur when changes are pushed to the `master` branch.

+You can also manually trigger the deployment workflow from the GitHub Actions tab.

+After deployment, the application will be available at: https://iceljj.github.io/Angular-Components/

 ## Running unit tests

 To execute unit tests with the [Karma](https://karma-runner.github.io) test runner, use the following command: